Anacondas: The Hunt for the Blood Orchid (Nerida Tyson-Chew) - print version

 Regular U.S. release.

-Buy it... if you'd enjoy hearing a new composer to mainstream horror transform her novel instrumental ideas into a massive jungle-worthy horror score.
+Buy it... if you're tired of non-descript, formula horror scores and seek a composer new to the genre's mainstream transform her novel instrumental ideas into a massive jungle-worthy score.

-Avoid it... if you have adverse reactions to horror scores that use a sheer wall of orchestral sound to scare you and instead prefer those that haunt with thematic development and harmonic tragedy.
+Avoid it... if you have adverse reactions to horror scores that use a sheer wall of orchestral sound to scare you and instead prefer those that haunt with thematic development and tonal tragedy.

-The score has a very subtle thematic construct at the start (heard in brass in the first cue) that is not established further, although the relentless ambition of the score --either to represent the snakes or the search for eternal life (it doesn't really matter)-- is what causes the score to transcend its genre.
+The score's obvious weakness is its lack of well developed thematic ideas.
+The "Opening Titles/Jungle Floor" cue contains a subtle brass theme that is extremely similar to the style with which John Williams used to write his disaster epic motifs of the 1970's.
+After a forceful reprise in "Elixir Perrinia Immortalis," that theme is not developed satisfyingly, however, until the climactic "Face-Off" cue at the end.
+Tyson-Chew does feature a secondary motif of romantic inclinations for moments of awe, however, using dramatic, tonal shifts that represent the score's most pleasant material.
+This aspect of the score is most poignantly conveyed at the start of "Elixir Perrinia Immortalis" and revisited in "Almost a Kiss" and "Totem," all of these instances reminding of Alan Williams' music for IMAX productions of the 1990's.
+The ethnic woodwinds of the score are at their best during these passages, "Stealing the Fruit" brilliantly mixing their exotic tones with the ensemble for another romantic interlude to open the cue.
+The remainder of the score is dedicated to the sense of relentless ambition that drives either the snakes or the quest for eternal life, and it is here that the score transcends its genre.
 Several downright kick-ass sequences of rhythmic mayhem allow the drums and brass to intermingle at rates of speed and levels of brutality that will impress you with their ability to make convincing noise without really going anywhere or accomplishing any larger musical construct.
-A well balanced mixing causes even the low-level groans and snarls of percussion and base strings --presumably the sounds of the snakes in preparation of a nice meal-- to be easily audible despite the best efforts of the brass section to steal the show.
-In the end, Tyson-Chew's score follows the formula development for the genre, lacking theme and mellowing to a somewhat comforting finale.
-On paper, it may very well have been an average horror score, and if you don't care for constant chasing and sudden strikes of the full ensemble, then definitely skip this one.
-But Tyson-Chew has done something here that needs recognition: her score sounds as though it was performed and recorded in a jungle, creating an authentic and distinct sound with her varied specialty instruments and mixing process.
-The talent and quality of ideas in the Anacondas: The Hunt for the Blood Orchid score, regardless of the fact that the work will probably be lost in a forgotten film, promises a bright future for Tyson-Chew if she's given the opportunity to experiment further in this and other genres in Hollywood's mainstream.
-This particular effort is a rare horror score that's enjoyable because of its noise-factor rather than its high-profile themes. ****
+A well-balanced mix of the players in these sequences, too, causes even the low-level groans and snarls of percussion and base strings to be easily audible despite the best efforts of the brass section to steal the show.
+In the end, Tyson-Chew's score follows the formula development for the genre, lacking thematic complexity and mellowing to a somewhat comforting finale in the closing cue.
+On paper, it may very well have been an average horror score, and if you don't care for constant chasing and sudden strikes of the full ensemble, then definitely skip it.
+But Tyson-Chew has done something here that needs recognition; her score sounds as though it was performed and recorded in a jungle, creating an authentic and distinct sound with her varied specialty instruments and mixing process.
+The quantity and quality of ideas in the music for Anacondas: The Hunt for the Blood Orchid, regardless of the fact that the achievement was lost in a forgotten film, represents a rare horror effort that is enjoyable because of its sheer noise-factor rather than its gloomy, tonal tragedy.
+It proves that being outwardly obnoxious sometimes works. ****

 Total Time: 61:05